 Each staff member (teacher, paraprofessional and clerical) has a Hall County School System email account.
-To contact a person in this manner, use the person's name and Hall County network in your email (for example: lynette.scheman@hallco.org will connect you to the Principal's email).
+To contact a person in this manner,

-Teachers will also utilize a weekly folder, or assignment agenda (upper grades) to communicate with parents.
-The weekly folders will be sent each Monday.
+Teachers will also utilize a weekly folder to communicate with parents.
+The weekly folders will be sent eachTuesday.
 Please check folders and agendas and respond to teacher requests or to make a request of your own.